Digital Nomad Exchange

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One way to find a place to live in Greece is to search online for rental listings.
 Websites such as Nestpick, Airbnb, and HomeAway offer a variety of rental options in Greece.
 Additionally, you can search for local real estate agents who specialize in rentals in the area you are interested in.
 You can also look for classified ads in local newspapers or online forums.
-Finally, you can ask friends and family who live in Greece for recommendations," remarked one member in Greece.
+Finally, you can ask friends and family who live in Greece for recommendations," explained one expat living in Greece.

 What do I need to know before moving to Greece?